Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 &nbsp;&nbsp;&nbsp;As I noted in the planning post and in the heading just above here, I am going to use Libtcod for my roguelike.
 If you don't know of Libtcod it is a free API for roguelike development and provides many useful things like advanced true color console and input.
-Now we have that out of the way we need a project to work on and add it too.
+Now that we have that out of the way we need a project to work on and add it too.
 I start with a blank project called JoiningTheAdventurersGuild but if your following along you can call yours whatever you want.

 &nbsp;&nbsp;&nbsp;To get Libtcod up and running in our project we need to grab it first.